 \section{Abstract}

 The implementation of the fractional quantum Hall effect in ultracold atomic quantum gases remains, despite substantial advances in the field, a major challenge.
 Since atoms are electrically neutral, a key ingredient is the generation of sufficiently strong artificial gauge fields.
-Here we theoretically investigate the synthetization of such fields for bosonic erbium atoms by phase imprinting with two counter-propagating optical Raman beams.
-Given the non-vanishing orbital angular momentum of the rare earth atomic erbium species in the electronic ground state and the availability of narrow-line transitions, heating from photon scattering is expected to be lower than in the frequently investigated atomic alkali species.
+Here we theoretically investigate the synthetization of such fields for bosonic erbium atoms by phase imprinting with two counterpropagating optical Raman beams.
+Given the nonvanishing orbital angular momentum of the rare-earth atomic species erbium in the electronic ground state and the availability of narrow-line transitions, heating from photon scattering is expected to be lower than in atomic alkali-metal species.
 We give a parameter regime for which strong synthetic magnetic fields with good spatial homogeneity are predicted.
-We also estimate the size of the Laughlin gap for typical experimental parameters of a two-dimensional atomic erbium microcloud.
-Our analysis shows that cold rare earth atomic ensembles are highly attractive candidate systems for experimental explorations of the fractional quantum Hall regime.
+We also estimate the size of the Laughlin gap expected from the $s$-wave contribution of the interactions for typical experimental parameters of a two-dimensional atomic erbium microcloud.
+Our analysis shows that cold rare-earth atomic ensembles are highly attractive candidate systems for experimental explorations of the fractional quantum Hall regime.